BeF5/f5j-nginx-k8s-observability/docs/class1/module02/module02.rst

   # Address should be in the format <service-name>.<namespace>:<service-port>.
   prometheusAddress: "prometheus-server.monitor:80"

-  # NGINX Service Mesh auto-injection settings.
-  autoInjection:
+  # Globally disable automatic sidecar injection upon resource creation.
+  # Use either "enabledNamespaces" or a namespace label to enable automatic injection.
-    disable: true
+  disableAutoInjection: true

   # Enable automatic sidecar injection for specific namespaces.
-    # Must be used with "disable".
+  # Must be used with "disableAutoInjection".
   enabledNamespaces: [ staging , prod ]

   # NGINX Service Mesh tracing settings.
+Deprecated in favor of telemetry.
   # Cannot be set when telemetry is set.
-  # If deploying with tracing, make sure the telemetry object is set to {}.
+  # If deploying with tracing, uncomment the following object and set the telemetry object to {}.
   tracing:
-    # Disable tracing for all services.
-    # Note: This configurable will be removed in version 1.5
-    disable: false

     # The address of a tracing server deployed in your Kubernetes cluster.
     # Address should be in the format <service-name>.<namespace>:<service_port>.
     address: "jaeger-agent.monitor:6831"